Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Tip 8 on how to dress for Iceland: All about jackets and sweaters

 A good down jacket is essential for winter.
-These long nights where you are hunting for the northern lights are freezing!
-I also like woolen sweaters or sweaters made from dry-fit fabric.
-In summer you want jackets that are water and wind-resistant.
+These long nights, when you are hunting for the northern lights, are freezing!
+I also like woolen sweaters or dry-fit sweaters.
+In summer, you want jackets that are water and wind-resistant.

 Tip 9: Be seen all night long